Stamina Arcanist

 This skill is the core of our build, capable of dealing upwards of 40-50% of our total damage

 • Pragmatic Fatecarver: A 4.5-second-long channeled beam that obliterates everything in front of you.
-Consumes all your crux and deals 33% more damage for each crux.
-This morph also lowers its cost if you cast it with crux, and gives you a huge damage shield while the beam is channeling.
+Cast Fatecarver with crux available to make it deal 33% more damage for each crux.
+The Pragmatic morph also spends less stamina if you cast it with crux, and gives you a huge damage shield while the beam is channeling.
 With Pragmatic you’ll be fairly tanky

 • Unlike most skills, Fatecarver will slowly drain your stamina over its duration, rather than having one big upfront cost

-• Exhausting Fatecarver: No shield or cost reduction, but the channel will last up to one second longer (with full crux) to do more damage
+• Exhausting Fatecarver: No shield or cost reduction, but the channel will last up to one second longer (if you have full crux) to do more damage

 • The damage increase from using this morph is usually hardly noticeable except at very advanced levels of play.
 Most people will get much more benefit from Pragmatic’s shield